socadk/design-practice-repository/artifact-templates/futureWork/DPR-DeploymentDiagram.md

 ### Notation(s)
 <!-- What to do, artifact to produce; minimum, medium maximum diligence/verbosity (?)-->

 Many DSLs exist today, for instance coming from cloud providers and CI/CD vendors.
-Typically IRPs are used that show:
+Typically rich pictures are used that show:

 * Network zones
 * Compute and storage nodes, virtual and physical